itslucadiio/digital-chronometer-vhdl/README.md

 ## Main Project

 This is the the top-level entity of the project.
 In other words, it is the central project of the digital chronometer.
-The entity will have the following descriptio of its inputs and outputs:
+The entity will have the following description of its inputs and outputs:

 ````VHDL
 entity pract5 is